 In many ways, big data is suited to small business in ways that it never was for big business – even the most potent insights are valueless if your business is not agile enough to act on them in a timely fashion.
 Small businesses generally have the advantage of agility, making it perfectly suited to act on data-derived insights with speed and efficiency.

-As Duncan Ross, director of data science at analytics service provider Teradata told the BBC in an interview last year: “Big data presents many business opportunities.
+As Duncan Ross, director of data science at analytics service provider Teradata told the BBC in an interview: “Big data presents many business opportunities.
 But you have to be prepared to pivot and follow where the data – and the money – takes you.”

 It isn’t just the high-tech arena that can benefit either – companies offering traditional trades and services have just as much to gain as Silicon Valley start-ups by harnessing data analysis.